We inform visitors that the museum will close at 4 pm on Saturday, December 24

-Chuck Thomas Close was born July 5, 1940 in Monroe, Wisconsin.
-After graduating in 1962 from the University of Washington, Seattle, he began pursuing a masters in figurative art in 1964 at Yale University.
+Chuck Thomas Close was born on July 5, 1940 in Monroe, Wisconsin.
+After graduating in 1962 from the University of Washington, Seattle, he began pursuing a master's degree in figurative art at Yale University in 1964.
 Thanks to a scholarship, he was able to spend a number of months in Europe.
 His works, namely his portraits, are often associated with the Hyperrealism or Photographic Realism movements, which in response to Minimalism and Conceptual Art offer a link between painterly and photographic representation through a mechanical and detailed reproduction of reality.

-The life and artistic trajectory of Chuck Close underwent a drastic change in 1988 when he suffered from spinal artery collapse and was rendered quadriplegic.
-However, he did not abandon his artistic activity.
+Chuck Close's life and artistic trajectory of underwent a drastic change in 1988 when he suffered from spinal artery collapse and was rendered quadriplegic.
+However, he did not abandon his artistic activities.
 At first, Close painted with a brush held between his teeth.
-He eventually regained some movement in his arm and legs and now paints with a brush strapped to his hand.
-Although his handicap prevented him from painting according to his earlier meticulous manner, Close had already conceived of a refinement photorealistic method.
-Thanks to experimentation with different techniques and materials, Close’s result is still one of extraordinary realism.
+He gradually regained some movement in his arm and legs and was later able to paint with a brush strapped to his hand.
+Although his handicap prevented him from painting according to his previously meticulous manner, Close had already conceived a refined photorealistic method.
+Thanks to experimentation with different techniques and materials, his works are characterized by an extraordinary degree of realism.